-BUSI2018 Innovation and Creativity in Entrepreneurial Practice 42.0 Hours Entrepreneurs are faced, daily, with a variety of problems in the finance, marketing, operations, and management areas.
-Working with existing and potential entrepreneurs, as part of the Henry Bernick Entrepreneurship Centre, this course exposes students to typical business problems.
-Students, in teams and with faculty supervision, will analyze these problems, and then present sound strategic or operational alternatives to the entrepreneur in order to overcome the problems.
+ENTR2004 Innovation and Creativity in Entrepreneurial Practice 42.0 Hours Entrepreneurs are faced, daily, with a variety of start-up problems in the finance, marketing, operations, and management areas.
+Working with existing and potential entrepreneurs, this course exposes students to typical implementation issues.
+Students, individually or in teams and with faculty supervision, will analyze these problems, and then present sound strategic or operational alternatives to the entrepreneur in order to overcome the problems.